 My beginner course is 100% free.
 It will help you buy the right gear, set everything up and then it will teach you the system I use for finger drumming as well as a couple of nice beats and fills.
 Just a matter of creating an account, logging in and enjoying the content.
-After that course, you can enjoy a couple of courses with a free start.
-That means that you get the first few lessons in the course for free and at some point you will have to become a premium member in order to continue.

 No. I will actually send you one email explaining how things work around here and then I leave you alone forever.